fraineralex/fraineralex/README.md

 ### Hi there, welcome to my GitHub profile! 👋

-*I'm Frainer, I'm a software engineering student, lover of new technologies and eager to learn.*
+*I'm Frainer, I'm a full stack developer, lover of new technologies and eager to learn.*

 **Contact me:**